liu-kan/gfm-rag/docs/index.md

 ## Overview

-GFM-RAG is a project that implements Retrieval-Augmented Generation (RAG) for GitHub Flavored Markdown content.
+GFM-RAG is a project that introduce the graph foundation model for retrieval-augmented generation in large language models.

 ## Features